 Susan called for improvements to the VA’s telephone service system when she heard from veterans who couldn’t get through for the answers they needed.
-Soon after, the VA created a Contact Operations Manager position, increased the number of phone lines, and plans to add a more efficient call routing system.
+Soon after, the VA created a Contact Operations Manager position, increased the number of phone lines, and is planning to add a more efficient call routing system.

 When the Post 9/11 GI Bill started its rollout, a backlog of applications threatened to cause veterans to miss important enrollment deadlines.
 Susan asked the VA to get to the bottom of the delay and emergency advanced payments were announced shortly thereafter.

-In addition, Susan commissioned a Government accountability Office (GAO) study to look at how the VA and participating schools can more efficiently administer veterans’ education benefits.
+In addition, Susan commissioned a Government Accountability Office (GAO) study to look at how the VA and participating schools can more efficiently administer veterans’ education benefits.

 Taking Care of our Own